syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ### Free-hand drawing

-Diagram have support for free-hand drawing which makes you to draw any thing on the diagram page independently.
-Free-hand drawing will be enabled by using `DrawingTool` property and setting its value as `FreeHand`.
+Diagram has support for free-hand drawing to draw anything on the diagram page independently.
+Free-hand drawing will be enabled by using the `DrawingTool` property and setting its value to `FreeHand`.

 {% tabs %}
 {% highlight xaml %}